oriolclosa/hackupc-venuegraph/README.md

 </p>

 # Campus Nord (UPC) paths and signs generator
 Using a self-created map of the Campus Nord (UPC) where HackUPC is held, it computes the shortest path from a given place to another.
 Furthermore, it automatically creates a JSON with the signs content to be put on each point so hackers don't get lost.
 Just tell the system which points do you want to put a sign on and where should they give indications to and it will generate them for you.
+But not only this, you will also get the approximate distance in meters for every route on each sign!

 ## Requirements
 It's just a C++ program, so you'll need just any compiler, GCC is okay.
 Be aware that it uses some C++11 functions and so you'll need at least this version of C++.